-However, due to the correlation between the stellar age and $S_N$ , and the lack of complete GC catalogs (Sect.
+However, because of the correlation between the stellar age and S_N , and the lack of complete GC catalogs (Sect.
 6), the population of GC-LMXBs cannot be directly separated from supernova kicked neutron stars.
 Therefore, based on the present sample, it is not feasible to comprehensively study the frequency of supernova kicked sources as a function of the stellar age.